10 – One Hot Second: Wish This Were Beer

-Pink Floyd is one of the most successful, beloved and influential bands in rock history.
-Their best-known album, The Wall stayed on the Billboard Top 200 charts for a whopping 950 weeks.
-That’s over 18 years.
+Pink Floyd is one of rock history’s most successful, beloved, and influential bands.
+Their best-known album, Dark Side Of The Moon stayed on the Billboard Top 200 charts for a whopping 950 weeks.
+That’s over eighteen years.
 The King of Progressive Rock bands inspired a lot of cover versions from bands that were clearly fans.
 Here’s a look at the 10 best covers of Pink Floyd songs.

 # 10 – One Hot Second: Wish This Were Beer